Immunopaedia is a non-profit educational website which aims to promote cutting edge knowledge and research in basic and clinical immunology worldwide.

 Bonamy, better known as Bon, is our Communications Officer.
 Bon curates and coordinates Immunopaedia, she is responsible for website content and development as well as overseeing all administrative aspects.

-Thandeka is a PhD Student in Clinical Science and Immunology at the University of Cape Town.
-Her research focus is on HIV Immunology and how the virus tries to evade antibody responses.
-She is the Junior Communications for Immunopaedia and helps with loading content on the site.
+Cheleka is a PhD Student in Clinical Sciences and Immunology at the University of Cape Town.
+Her research focus is on Tuberculosis Immunology, particularly on understanding classical T cell memory, activation and functional kinetics during asymptotic Mycobacterium tuberculosis infection.
+She is the Junior Communications Officer for Immunopaedia and helps with loading content on the site.

 The Immunopaedia Steering Committee consists of a diverse group of members that hold a variety of skill-sets and research focuses.